Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 *Note: Some challanges may depend on another being completed.
 For example, achievements depend on a player profile.*

 ## Easy Challenges
+### Better Game Over Behavior
+**Difficulty:** Easy   |   **Skills:** Scripting, User Interface The game over logic in Super Space Shooter returns the player to the main screen.
+This can be enahnced for a better flow by doing simple things such as:

+* Changing the text of the "Play" button to say "Retry"
+* Displaying the final score on the main screen

+### Better Game Start Behavior
+**Difficulty:** Easy   |   **Skills:** Scripting, User Interface Timer.

 ### Player Lives
 **Difficulty:** Easy   |   **Skills:** Scripting, User Interface